Satisfactory Academic Progress Policy

 NOTE: Change in degree/major without extraordinary circumstances does not constitute sufficient reason for exceeding the 90-unit limit.
 If the appeal is approved, the student may receive financial aid on probation for one or more semesters until the degree is completed.

-If the Satisfactory Academic Progress Appeal is approved, the student will be placed on Probation or Academic Plan status, or have their maximum time frame extended.
+If the Satisfactory Academic Progress Appeal is approved, the student will be placed on Probation, Academic Plan status, or have their maximum time frame extended.
 Funding will only be disbursed for the semester in which they were approved and forward.
 Eligibility for federal, state and institutional eligibility will be determined after the appeal has been approved.
 Continued eligibility will be based on the standards required for Probation or by the Academic Plan.

-Students whose appeals are denied may regain eligibility by meeting the SAP standards (2.0 cumulative GPA, completing 67% of attempted units and not exceeding 90 attempted units) for (2) consecutive academic semesters, without financial aid, and enrolling in at least six units each semester.
+Students whose appeals are denied may regain eligibility by meeting the SAP standards (2.0 cumulative GPA, completing 67% of attempted units and not exceeding 90 attempted units) unaided.